elotroalex/chiens/_texts/translation.md

 - {:.sp} The Man Reciter.

-- {:.i2} It is the season of burning stars about to begin.
+- {:.i2} The season of burning stars is about to begin.

 - {:.sp} 2nd Girl *(laughing.)*